 5. Social Security Number, if any

 6. Photograph (you can get these taken at Walgreen's, Wal-Mart and CVS).

 The photo must be of you alone.
-They must be 2″ x 2″ in size, and the area from the bottom of your chin to the top of your hair must be between 1″ and 1″.
-Photos must be clear, front view, full face, in normal attire, and without a hat or glasses (even if you wear them on a daily basis).
-It must be on a plain white or off-white background and may be black & white or color.
+It must be 2" x 2" in size, and the area from the bottom of your chin to the top of your hair must be between 1" and 1-3/8".
+Photo must be clear, front view, full face, in normal attire, and without a hat or glasses (even if you wear them on a daily basis).
+It must be on a plain white or off-white background and must be in color.
 Retouched photos in which your appearance is changed are not acceptable.